 - workplace, schools and health professionals impacted by loss

 Sonia has extensive experience in supporting children following a loss.
 Where practicable and appropriate, preference is to support bereaved children under the age of 8, through a trusted primary care giver(s).
-Sonia will support you the carer by building knowledge around children and grief; enabling open conversations with the child about loss particularly where it relates to death and/or dying; enhance understanding of grief in the family context; explore strategies for children and families to cope and build resilience together.
+Sonia will support the carer by building knowledge about children and grief; enabling open conversations with the child about loss particularly where it relates to death and/or dying; enhance understanding of grief in the family context; explore strategies for children and families to cope and build resilience together.